 B-1.
-In the alternative, the Commission's Compliance Manager or her/his designee or a mediator assigned pursuant to a third-party neutral mediation program established by the Commission may facilitate a settlement between the parties resulting in the withdrawal of the complaint pursuant to 4-A.03(G).
+In the alternative, the Commission's Compliance Officer or her/his designee may facilitate a settlement between the parties resulting in the withdrawal of the complaint pursuant to 4-A.03(G).

 C. Confidentiality

 The content of these predetermination discussions and any final settlement agreement are confidential and may not be disclosed, or used in any subsequent civil or criminal proceeding, without the written consent of the parties, except in a civil action filed by one party alleging a breach of the settlement agreement.
 Notwithstanding this provision, the Commission and its employees have discretion to disclose such information to a party as is reasonably necessary to facilitate settlement.